grafana/alloy/docs/sources/get-started/install/puppet.md

 ## Configuration

-The `grafana-alloy` package installs a default configuration file that doesn't send telemetry anywhere.
+The `alloy` package installs a default configuration file that doesn't send telemetry anywhere.

-The default configuration file location is `/etc/grafana-alloy.river`.
+The default configuration file location is `/etc/alloy/config.alloy`.
 You can replace this file with your own configuration, or create a new configuration file for the service to use.

 ## Next steps